How to Choose Between Liposuction and Noninvasive Fat Reduction Procedures| ABCS

 Areas of unwanted, diet- and exercise-resistant fat are a common concern for many cosmetic surgery patients.
 Whether it comes in the form of a persistent stomach “pooch” after pregnancy, areas of fat around the thighs that won’t budge, or bulges along the flanks and back, localized fat can be difficult to get rid of permanently.

-Liposuction has been one of the most popular and top performed cosmetic procedures for many years, with good reason.
-This surgical procedure safely, effectively, and permanently reduces fat and refines the body contour.
+Liposuction has been one of the most popular and top performed cosmetic procedures for many years, and with good reason.
+This surgical procedure safely, effectively, and permanently reduces fat and refines the body’s contours.

 In recent years, nonsurgical or minimally invasive alternatives to liposuction have been gaining popularity.
 These body contouring treatments typically do not require an incision or anesthesia, and they often come with less downtime.

 Read on to learn the difference between the two fat reduction approaches and discover which one might be right for you.

 - What is Liposuction?

 - How do CoolSculpting®, BodyTite, and Other Nonsurgical Procedures Work?